 A - I charge $25-40/1,000 words for a Content Edit of your manuscript.
 (See fee calculations for an explanation of how fees are reached.)

-*If you'd like to take advantage of my Beta Brigade, getting their feedback could take place during or after my first round of either my beta read or after we've tidied things up a bit.
+*If you'd like to take advantage of my Beta Brigade, getting their feedback could take place during or just after my first round (after tidying things up a bit).
 Keep in mind when calculating timelines that beta readers usually need a few weeks to read and report back.

-If you reckon your story needs a broader scope and degree of edits, check out my packaged services for greater efficiency and savings.
+If your story needs a broader scope and degree of edits, check out my packaged services for greater efficiency and savings.

 “Kate is thorough and clearly explains the reasons behind her proposed changes.
 As a non-native English speaker, I love that she takes the time to teach me the subtleties that sometimes elude me in grammar, syntax, vocabulary, and even idioms.
 She handles your book, and your voice as an author, with the utmost respect.”